arielcc88/BURGER_APP/README.md

 - - -

+### Add Teive an 'A' on any assignment, you must link to it from your portfolio.
-### Add To Your Portfolio
+o Your Portfolio

 After completing the homework please add the piece to your portfolio.
 Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.
+To rec
 - - -

 ### One More Thing